Michele-Curci/DNLP-Project/README.md

 **Extension 1** contains the following folders:

 * **original_files** and **Perturbations** contain the files taken by ASKQE.
-In particular, the folder ‘original_files’ include ‘qg_variants.json’ that is used to retrieve original sentences and 'vanilla_gemma-9b.jsonl' that contains question generated in the vanilla case, used as default when it is not possible to generate questions from entities.
+In particular, the folder ‘original_files’ include ‘qg_variants.json’ that is used to retrieve original sentences and 'vanilla_gemma-9b.jsonl' that contains questions generated in the vanilla case, used as default when it is not possible to generate questions from entities.
 The folder ‘Perturbations’ contains all the perturbations of CONTRACTICO dataset built in ASKQE framework.

 * **entity_dataset** file contains the entities extracted from original sentences.

-* **QG_result** contains the file ‘output_ner.json’, which is the outcome of question generation, in particular it includes the questions generated using entities.
+* **QG_result** contains the file ‘output_ner.json’, which is the outcome of questions generation, in particular it includes the questions generated using entities.

 * **QA_result** contains the file with the answers extracted from original sentences (‘source_answer.json’) and all the files with the answers extracted from backtranslated perturbed sentences, one output file for each perturbation.